Find suitable part-time jobs in Leipzig

 Waiter/waitress jobs can be found all over Leipzig.
 Cafes and restaurants are looking for committed waiters and waitresses who never lose their cool, even during the busiest times.
 For details of what else you need to work as a waiter/waitress in Leipzig, you can read more here.

-Working in a temporary office role in Leipzig is not just about administrative tasks.
+Working in an office role in Leipzig is not just about administrative tasks.
 You will also be expected to collate data, create presentations and more.
 What exactly do you need for a job in an office role in Leipzig?
 Continue reading to find out.

 Promoter jobs in Leipzig are available for many different promotions and events.
 Sales promotion involves speaking proactively to people and providing them with more information on the campaign you are promoting.
 You can find the job profile for a promoter in Leipzig here.